paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-061-united-states-supreme-court-building-and-grounds.md

   (B) any officer or employee of the Supreme Court while that officer or employee is performing official duties; and

+  (C) if the Marshal determines such protection is necessary—

+    (i) any retired or former Chief Justice or Associate Justice of the Supreme Court; or

-  (C) any member of the immediate family of the Chief Justice, any Associate Justice, or any officer of the Supreme Court if the Marshal determines such protection is necessary.11 So in original.
+    (ii) any member of the immediate family of the Chief Justice, any Associate Justice, any retired or former Chief Justice or Associate Justice, or any officer of the Supreme Court.11 So in original.
 The period probably should be a semicolon.

 (3) while performing duties necessary to carry out paragraph (1) or (2), to make arrests for any violation of Federal or State law and any regulation under Federal or State law; and